 Step Scoring 1 Does the behavior occur at least once a day, posing a threat to health and safety?
-OR Has the behavior caused the customer serious injury that needed medical attention in the last year? • If YES to either question, STOP.
+OR Has the action occurred on multiple occasions and caused a serious injury that needed immediate medical attention in the last year? • If YES to either question, STOP.
 Give the customer a score of 3. • If NO to both questions, continue to step 2.
 2 Does the behavior occur at least weekly but less than daily and pose a threat to health or safety? • If YES, STOP.
-Give the customer a score of 2. • If No, continue to step 3.
-3 Does the behavior occur less than weekly, but poses a threat to the customer's health?
-OR
+Give the customer a score of 2. • If NO, continue to step 3.

+Does the behavior occur less than weekly, but poses a threat to the customer's health?